znerd/logdoc/README.txt

 This is Logdoc, a tool for managing log messages for Java code, in a contract- first manner.

-This software is available under the terms of a BSD-style license, see the accompanied COPYRIGHT file.
+This software is available under the terms of a 2-clause BSD-style license, see the COPYRIGHT file.

 EXAMPLE